 Good software should consider future application scenarios and developed suitable interfaces.

-Redundancy can save the world when the disaster happens.
+Redundancy can save the world when a disaster happens.

 It occurs to me that when I design the MSI algorithm, the pipeline is only allowed the bam file with a chromosome tag “Chr”.
 When the pipeline is deployed in the production environment, many errors emerged, including that someone using bam without a chromosome tag “Chr”.
 As the murphy’s law indicated: Anything that can go wrong, will go wrong.
 As long as the time is long enough and the sample size is sufficiently large.